Louisiana Teacher Valerie Scogin Posts Racist Rant On Facebook

 “Imagine comparing people of color to animals, then when you get caught you try to say you didn’t think it would hurt anyone,” said Broussard.

-The St. Tammany Parish school system issued a response following the incident: “The posting was voluntarily removed.
+The St. Tammany Parish school system issued a response following the incident.
+“The posting was voluntarily removed.
 The appropriate disciplinary action has been taken.
 I can’t comment further due to this being a personnel matter.”

 Another Slidell High alum, Casey Kelly, said that she hopes that the leadership of the St. Tammany Parish school system takes action and stands against racism whenever it occurs.
 Though she says she never experienced any issues while at Slidell High, she says that the incident with Scogin was disheartening and hopes the school board decides to take action.